-Two of the political variables also display a relationship with school board turnout.
-First, Conservative partisanship increases the probability of ballot completion by an estimated 9 percentage points, as compared to non-partisans.
-Though the difference between Conservative and other partisans is insignificant, it appears conceivable that the conservative Students Count slate had the effect of mobilizing one type of provincial partisan in particular.
-At the same time, while NDP partisanship is not statistically significant in either model, left-wing ideology is associated with ballot completion (recall that a high value for the ideology variable indicates right-wing ideology, so the negative coefficient here indicates that those on the right side of the spectrum are relatively unlikely to complete their ballots).
-This variable is statistically significant in the mayoral model, and is close to being so in the council model (p=0.07).
+partisanship is not statistically significant in either model, left-wing ideology is associated with ballot completion (recall that a high value for the ideology variable indicates right-wing ideology, so the negative coefficient here indicates that those on the right side of the spectrum are relatively unlikely to complete their ballots).
+This variable is statistically significant in the mayoral model, and is close to being so in the council model (p = .07).
 This presents us with an intriguing combination of findings: while those with right-wing ideologies were less likely to participate in the school board election, Conservative partisanship increases an individual's likelihood of participating.
-This finding suggests to us that high-profile Conservative endorsements of the "Students Count" slate may have proven to motivate Conservative partisans to participate in the school board election.
+This finding suggests to us that high-profile Conservative endorsements of the Students Count slate may have proven to motivate Conservative partisans to participate in the school board election.
 We return to this finding in more detail below.

 Next, our parenthood variables suggest that having children, regardless of their age, proves to be more important for participation in school board elections than having children currently enrolled in school.
-Even in the face of controls for sociodemographics, partisanship, and the competitiveness of a race, having children increases the likelihood of ballot completion by nearly eight percentage points, a large and substantively important relationship.
+Even in the face of controls for sociodemographics, partisanship and the competitiveness of a race, having children increases the likelihood of ballot completion by nearly 8 percentage points, a large and substantively important relationship.